pixelpark/puppet-ds_389/README.md

 }
 ```

-Note that while you can declare these via the `ds_389::add` define, puppet's resource load ordering may potentially result in it attempting to add the ldif before a configuration change that it requires.
+Note that while it's possible declare these via the `ds_389::add` defined type, Puppet's resource load ordering may potentially result in it attempting to add the ldif before a configuration change that it requires.

 ### Recreate SSL certs

 Currently some manual steps are required to regenerate the SSL certificates.
-A new Bolt task would be nice, PRs welcome. :)
+A new Bolt task would be nice, PRs are welcome. :)

-As always, create a backup before attempting this procedure.
+A backup should be created before attempting this procedure.

-Run the following shell commands as root to remove the existing certificates:
+The following shell commands need to be run as root to remove the existing certificates:

 ```shell
 export LDAP_INSTANCE="my-instance-name"